ManuCanedo/kahlua-2021/README.md

 # CoachMe Bot

-A local Cpp Twitch Bot that launches commands through LUA scripts.
+A lightweight local Twitch Bot written in C++.
+The behaviour of commands is defined through lua scripts.
+This allows for easy expansion and a po

+## Dependencies

+  ASIO STANDALONE: *sudo apt-get install -y libasio-dev*
+  LUA 5.1: *sudo apt-get install -y lua5.1*

 ## Getting Started

-Clone and "make run".
+1) Satisfy dependencies.
+2) Clone the repository.
+3) Build with 'make'.
+Build and execute with 'make run'.
+  If necessary, modify the include paths for lua5.1 in the makefile.
+4) Modify the '_oauth' (twitch token) and '_botname' (account name) variables in *config.lua*.
+Point the bot to the     desired channel modifying '_channel'.
+5) Start adding custom commands in *commands.lua*

 ## Development Checklist